Pentagon eyes project to preserve helicopter design capabilities

-NEW YORK Nov 28 The U.S. Defense Department may fund initial work on a new military helicopter in a year or two to preserve industry's critical design capabilities for that sector, the Pentagon's chief weapons buyer said on Wednesday.
+NEW YORK The U.S. Defense Department may fund initial work on a new military helicopter in a year or two to preserve the industry's critical design capabilities for that sector, the Pentagon's chief weapons buyer said on Wednesday.

 Defense Undersecretary Frank Kendall told an investor conference he was concerned that the U.S. defense industry could lose the capacity to generate new designs for military helicopters because the Pentagon had not funded development of a new attack helicopter for many years.